protocol/launchpad/content/en/curriculum/dev-tools/chainsafe/forest.md

 ## Coming Next
 A few key features that you can expect from the Forest client in the near future:
-- Full functional Filecoin wallet handling
+- Filecoin wallet handling capabilities including send, receive and store FIL
 - The ability to make storage and retrieval deals
 - A javascript console into the Forest CLI (inspired by Geth Go Ethereum Client) for developers to retrieve chain data, interact with chain state, etc